-During your candidature you need to demonstrate your progress and meet a number of milestones.
+During your enrolment you need to demonstrate your progress and meet a number of milestones.
 You may also need to take leave, change details about your course, or withdraw.

 Research degrees are time-based and not semester-based.
 You are allowed between two and four years equivalent full-time student load (EFTSL) for a doctoral degree and between one and two years EFTSL for a master (by research) degree.

-All students will have a Thesis Committee consisting of at least a Thesis Chair, Principle Supervisor and Co-Supervisor (or Associate Supervisor).
+All students will have a Thesis Committee consisting of at least a Thesis Chair, Principal Supervisor and Co-Supervisor (or Associate Supervisor).

-Your principle supervisor carries the primary responsibility for your supervision, including the coordination of all communication between the supervisors and you.
-The principle supervisor will be a member of the academic staff of the school in which you are enrolled.
-You should be able to seek advice from your principle supervisor when you have problems in your research program.
-Many candidates find it best to present both the problem and potential solutions and discuss these, rather than solely relying on the supervisor to provide a solution.
+Your principal supervisor carries the primary responsibility for your supervision, including the coordination of all communication between the supervisors and you.
+The principal supervisor will be a member of the academic staff of the school in which you are enrolled.
+You should be able to seek advice from your principal supervisor when you have problems in your research program.
+Many students find it best to present both the problem and potential solutions and discuss these, rather than solely relying on the supervisor to provide a solution.